rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 If the label starts with `@`, write it as an instance variable.

-Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]=`, call `[]=` with the label as the argument.
+Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]=`, call `[]=` with the label and value as the two arguments.

-Otherwise, perform a method call using the label, appended with `=`, as the called method name.
+Otherwise, perform a method call using the label appended with `=` as the called method name, and the value as the argument.

 In all cases where a call is made no block is passed.